Archive copy from <URL:http://www.ariadne.ac.uk/issue5/metadata-masses/intro.html>

 <META NAME="DC.language" CONTENT="(SCHEME=iso639) en"> <LINK REL=SCHEMA.dc HREF="http://purl.org/metadata/dublin_core_elements#language"> <LINK REL=SCHEMA.iso639 REFERENCE="ISO 639:1988 Code for the representation of names of languages">

-illustrates a use of the Dublin Core element, Language
+illustrates a use of the Dublin Core element, Language.
+As this example includes the

-, an extra <LINK> is
+use of a SCHEME, an extra <LINK> is

 included to a definition of this schema.